 3. White Space

-Whitespace is the negative areas in a composition.
-It is the space between columns, margins, graphics, and lines, etc. It is basically referred to as ?blank space? however it is of significance as a design element.
+Whitespace is the negative area in a composition.
+It is the space between columns, margins, graphics, lines, etc. It is basically referred to as ‘blank space’ however it is of significance as a design element.

-Designing clean web pages that are minimalistic makes the viewers focus on some key visuals such as products or service that are essential.
+Designing clean web pages that are minimalistic makes the viewers focus on some key visuals such as products or services that are essential.

 The concept of having a blank space is beyond aesthetic as they actually have an impact on how we take in and process new material.
 In the case of too much information or visual data crowded in a given area causes it difficult to absorb.

-Design with white space around its elements make the design to stand out and clean, easy for the readers to process the information.
+Design with white space around its elements makes the design stand out and clean, easy for the readers to process the information.

 4. Web Safe Fonts

-A typeface is a powerful tool in expressing personality, grab attention and create memories.
-Web designers would use typography on websites to engage your audience.
+A typeface is a powerful tool for expressing personality, grabbing attention and creating memories.
+Web designers would use typography on websites to engage their audience.

 As an individual load your web page either on a desktop or a mobile phone, from any browser, depending on the font installed on their machine, your website may not display with your web font as your view on your end.